-The Head of School will ensure that:
+The Head Teacher will ensure that:

-- All staff are informed of the policy and the responsibilities included within the policy: - All teachers explore how new pedagogies and technology can be fully utilised to support subjects; - The subjects are staffed and timetabled in a way to ensure the Trust and the Academy fulfils their legal obligations; - The teaching of RSE is monitored to ensure that it is delivered in ways that are accessible to all pupils with SEND; - The Academy works with parents/carers when planning and delivering RSE to pupils. - Clear information is provided to parents/carers on the subject content and the right to request that their child is withdrawn.
+- All staff are informed of the policy and the responsibilities included within the policy; via the Head of RSHE, Jen Grey - All teachers explore how new pedagogies and technology can be fully utilised to support subjects;

+- The subjects are staffed and timetabled in a way to ensure the Trust and the Academy fulfils their legal obligations; - The teaching of RSE is monitored to ensure that it is delivered in ways that are accessible to all pupils with SEND; - The Academy works with parents/carers when planning and delivering RSE to pupils. - Clear information is provided to parents/carers on the subject content and the right to request that their child is withdrawn.